-- 4.7.1 The proposed development area consists of a roughly triangular plot of land which slopes to the north and east, where Ferry Lane survives as what appears to be an overgrown pathway.
-Much of the proposed development area is covered with scrub vegetation with an area of Japanese knotweed on its north east side. - 4.7.2 A recent level trackway runs along the northern part of the site which is probably of recent origin given the presence of track marks on the ground surface.
-Along this trackway there was also evidence of small scale tipping of waste material. - 4.7.3 The area is overlooked by the Cleddau Bridge Hotel which stands on higher ground on the northern boundary of the proposed development area.
-Whilst to the south east the area is overlooked by modern residential development. - 4.7.4 The area offers extensive views towards Neyland in the north; Llanstadwell in the north east and part of Pembroke Ferry and Cleddau Toll Bridge to the northwest - 4.7.5 No hitherto unknown archaeological remains were identified during the course of the walkover survey.
+- 4.7.1 The proposed development area consists of an irregular area of agricultural land enclosed by field banks.
+The land slopes to the north and east.
+The western edge is defined by Ferry Lane.
+Much of the proposed development area is covered with scrub vegetation. - 4.7.2 - 4.7.3 The area is overlooked by the Cleddau Bridge Hotel and other domestic housing on the northern boundary of the proposed development area. - 4.7.4 The area offers extensive views towards Neyland in the north; Llanstadwell in the north east and part of Pembroke Ferry and Cleddau Toll Bridge to the northwest - 4.7.5 No hitherto unknown archaeological remains were identified during the course of the walkover survey.